The short answer

 RV insurance can cover your Starlink dish, but coverage is not automatic or guaranteed.
 The distinction between attached equipment and personal property determines your coverage, and only your specific insurer can tell you which category applies to your setup.

-The safest approach: permanently mount your dish, add it as scheduled equipment on your RV policy, and keep documentation of the hardware and its value.
-For $10 to $30 per year in extra premium, you remove all uncertainty about whether a $500 to $600 dish is covered.
+If you still want the certainty of coverage, the safest approach is to permanently mount your dish, add it as scheduled equipment on your RV policy, and keep documentation of the hardware and its value.
+For $10 to $30 per year in extra premium, you remove ambiguity about whether a $249 to $349 dish is covered — though for many owners that annual premium is a meaningful fraction of just buying a replacement outright.

 For the complete picture on protecting your Starlink investment, read our complete Starlink RV kit guide and Gen 3 accessory checklist.